xat/notify-bridge/README.md

     $ notify-bridge --start

 Emitting notifications is done by sending POST requests to the bridge.
 The POST request must contain a field named 'rpc'.
 Within this field you send the JSON.
-This is an example using Curl from the commandline:
+This is an example using Curl from the commandline to trigger a notification 'update':

-    curl --data "rpc={\"method\":\"update\",\"jsonrpc\":\"2.0\"}" http://127.0.0.1:4440
+    $ curl --data "rpc={\"method\":\"update\",\"jsonrpc\":\"2.0\"}" http://127.0.0.1:4440

 If you are using PHP as Endpoint you can also checkout [notify-php](https://github.com/xat/notify-php/) for sending notifications.

-To Receive the notifications from within the browser you at first have to include Socket.IO:
+To Receive the notifications from within the browser you at first have to include socket.io Javascript:

 ```html
 <script src="http://<your-host>:4450/socket.io/socket.io.js"></script>